Friday 16 August 2024

 Already, due to Covid, many commuting trips are not being taken as work from home takes hold.
 But not all jobs can be undertaken remotely.

-The journey to and from work has been the big focus of transport and land use planning to date, with congestion being the problem, not VKT The planning response has been trying to confine jobs to a number of larger centres that could be effectively served by public transport.
+The journey to and from work has been the big focus of transport and land use planning to date, with congestion being the problem, not VKT.
+The planning response has been trying to confine jobs to a number of larger centres that could be effectively served by public transport.

 But has the time come to reduce the emphasis on the work trip as being the target of emission reduction?
 Has fibre and digital technology reduced the benefits of being in a large central spot anyway?